 FRIDAY

-7 pm: Immersing yourself in the Rochester culture means becoming a Rochester sports fan for a day.
-Catch a Rochester Red Wings baseball game at Frontier Field or a Rochester Rhinos game at Sahlen’s Stadium.
-If you prefer stage or dance to sports, check out Geva Theatre!
+Immersing yourself in the Rochester culture means becoming a Rochester sports fan for a day.
+Hit the ice with the Rochester Americans Hockey Club at Blue Cross Arena or catch a Rochester Red Wings baseball game at Innovative Field.
+If you prefer the stage to sports, check out Geva Theatre for a wide variety of performances ranging from musicals to dramas!
 Film lover?
-Head to the Little for an indie or foreign film in a boutique theatre.
+Head to The Little for an indie or foreign film in a boutique theater.
+Visiting in the warmer months and looking for something a little more scenic?
+Step aboard the Sam Patch or the Colonial Belle for an evening cruise.

 SATURDAY